 We left the room at 6:50am to get in line for the 8:00am opening.
 Guests were let through security at 7:15am and then let into the park around 7:30.
 Once in the park you could walk down Main Street and line up at the hub you were planning on starting at until 8:00am when the park officially opened.

-I will go into full details on how to plan your one day at Disneyland itinerary in a later post.
-(Coming soon!)
+I go into full details on how to plan in this post: one day at Disneyland itinerary.
 Expect very busy crowds if you visit in July.
-The park was packed and there is so much to do, it can feel overwheleming.
+The park was packed and there is so much to do, it can feel overwhelming.

 We decided to start with the classic Fantasyland dark rides because they don’t have them at the Disney World parks.
 The park hours were from 8:00am-12:00am so we also planned to go back to the hotel in the afternoon for a few hours to rest and get away from the heat.

 We had planned a lot for this day but it ended up starting very stressful because we tried to do everything.
 This was one of those days where having a plan was great but I had to be flexible and let it go to really enjoy it.

 We did get a lot done and even got to see the Main Street Electrical Parade at the end of the night, but we didn’t stay until midnight and it was kind of a stressful day figuring everything out.